How to Cut Your Toenails

 Ingrown toenails can be painful and difficult to manage.
 The best thing that you can do to avoid ingrown toenails is to trim the nails correctly.
 When trimming the nails, use toenail clippers to trim the nails straight across.
 Avoid cutting them into a rounded shape, as rounded corners are more likely to grow out and dig into the skin, becoming ingrown.
 You should cut your toenails so that the corners lie loosely against the skin.
 Cutting the nails too short increases the risk of them becoming ingrown.
 If you become afflicted with an ingrown toenail, don’t try to remove it yourself, see a podiatrist who can remove it safely and effectively.

 Ingrown toenails can become painful if they are not treated properly.
-For more information about ingrown toenails, contact one of our podiatrists of Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to keep you pain-free and on your feet.
+For more information about ingrown toenails, contact Anthony Ricciardi Jr., DPM of Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 Ingrown toenails occur when a toenail grows sideways into the bed of the nail, causing pain, swelling, and possibly infection.